cohenchris/website/content/projects/facs.md

 Once your carburetors are clean and stock, we can check the rest of the fuel system.
 Make sure that your gas tank is spotless, and all gas that you put into your tank is fresh.
 If you let the gas spoil, or don't fully clean your tank, bits and pieces of varnish or gunk will leak into your carburetor, potentially causing jet passageways to clog.

 Finally, your should ensure that the fuel hoses are fresh and undamaged.
 Auto part stores have bulk fuel hose in stock for cheap.
 These hoses should be clamped at either end.
-Fuel systems (no fuel pump) heavily rely on the precense of a vacuum.
+Fuel systems (no fuel pump) heavily rely on the presence of a vacuum.
 Without this vacuum, fuel will not properly flow, and you will starve your engine of fuel.

 TODO

 ### Air

 Air is the easiest part of this entire process.
-First, check that your airbox is undamaged, and your air filter is clean.
+First, check that your air box is undamaged, and your air filter is clean.
 That's the easy part.

 In the previous section, I mentioned that fuel systems rely on a vacuum to function.
 Over time, rubber degrades, and will eventually cause vacuum leaks.
 These can be tough to diagnose and fix, so I always err on the cautious side, and replace if in doubt.